How much does VPN slow down Internet connection?

 Look for a reliable VPN service provider that has the least amount of data packet loss – the best are those that offer a 0% packet loss.

 When setting up a VPN connection make sure your computer’s firewall setting is set so that the VPN can flow through consistently.
-Often firewall settings don’t affect the VPN but do affect the CPU speed which could slow down your VPN.
+Often firewall settings don’t affect the VPN but do affect the CPU speed which could make VPN slow down Internet connection.